NIST Proves It: The Ball Does Curve

 Other NIST Connections to Baseball

-Like a reliable utility infielder, NIST contributes to the national pasttime in important, yet inconspicuous ways.
+Like a reliable utility infielder, NIST contributes to the national pastime in important, yet inconspicuous ways.
 Day in and day out, NIST works in the background, helping to make the game enjoyable and accessible.
 Here are a few examples:

 - Tuning in the ol' ballgame.
 To track the fortunes of their favorite baseball teams, millions of Americans rely on their radios or TVs to follow the play-by-play action on the diamond.
 Thanks to NIST, these broadcasts are free of interference.
 Stations tune their transmissions to the precise frequency signals broadcast by NIST stations in Colorado and Hawaii.
 To prevent interference among stations that veered off assigned frequencies, NIST established a standard frequency and began broadcasting precise frequency signals in 1923.
 These frequency services continue to serve radio and television stations, power and telephone companies, and others.